StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 The refresh strategy of the asynchronous materialized view.
 Valid values:

 - `ASYNC`: Asynchronous refresh mode.
-For fixed-interval automatic refresh, you need to specify the refresh start time, refresh interval using the following units: `DAY`, `HOUR`, `MINUTE`, and `SECOND`.
+For a fixed-interval automatic refresh, you need to specify the refresh start time, refresh interval using the following units: `DAY`, `HOUR`, `MINUTE`, and `SECOND`.
 If you do not specify the interval, the materialized view refreshes each time the data in the base tables changes.
 - `MANUAL`: Manual refresh mode.

 If this parameter is not specified, the default value `MANUAL` is used.